ejricha/presentations/cmake/simple_examples.md

 * The first argument (`Cat`) is still the name of the **target**
 * The **source** file(s) follow

-Note: "How does CMake determine what kind of library to build?", I don't hear you asking
+Note: We will talk more about how CMake determines what kind of library to build next.

 ### All options to [`add_library`](https://cmake.org/cmake/help/latest/command/add_library.html)